 1. From Grand Place & Royal Galleries to St Catherine

-Grand Place is the center of the centers and one of the most beautiful squares in Europe.
+Grand Place is the center of the centers and one of the most beautiful squares in Europe, with Hôtel de Ville (the Town Hall), Maison du Roi (museum of the city of Brussels) and with guildhouses in Flemish style.

 In the post “From Brussels with chocolate“, here is where we started the chocolate trail in Belgian “chocolateries”.
 Basically if you hunt all the chocolate cool places, will get to see also the most important sights.
+Don’t forget also about other goodies of Brussels – speculoos cookies and waffles.
 Delicious and efficient!

 If you leave the square and walk on a little street called “Rue de la Collline” you will see the entrance of the Royal Galleries, or Les Galeries Royales Saint-Hubert.